Coronavirus: Will you have to wear face coverings in shops? Will Government advice change?

 With the coronavirus pandemic a part of everyday life and the UK on lockdown, many people are asking if restrictions measures could be eased if everyone wore face masks in public.

 Advice from health organisations across the world is mixed and some countries have insisted people wear masks while out in public.

 In England, Scotland and Northern Ireland, face coverings are mandatory when using public transport and Wales will introduce the rule from July 27.

 Face coverings are also mandatory in Scottish shops, although that is not the case in England, Prime Minister Boris Johnson has indicated the advice could change in the next few days.

 Will the advice change?

-The Government's top advisers have met to discuss using masks.
+The Government's top advisers have met several times to discuss using masks.